j-haacker/cryoswath/docs/prerequisites.rst

 Then install it into your projects virtual environment.
 If you don't use virtual environments, please do so for this project to ensure all dependencies can be satisfied.
-You can install cryoswath by running:
+You can install CryoSwath by running:

 ``pip install --editable <path that you cloned into>``

-Supplying the ``--editable`` flag allows you to update and modify cryoswath.
+Supplying the ``--editable`` flag allows you to update and modify CryoSwath.

 Continue by running ``cryoswath-init``.